tmtsoftware/esw/esw-services/README.md

 - Install `coursier` using steps described [here](https://tmtsoftware.github.io/csw/apps/csinstallation.html) and add TMT channel.
 - Run `cs install csw-services:<CSW version | SHA>`.
 This will create an executable file named `csw-services` in the default installation directory.
 - Run `csw-services --help` to get more information.
-- Run `csw-services start -c` to start the location service and config server.
+- Run `csw-services start -c -k` to start the location service, config service and auth service.

 1. Publish local in esw repository
 - Clone esw repo on your machine